Employing temporary staff: a checklist

 3. Screen your future employees

 Screen any future employees who will hold integrity-sensitive positions.
-With screening, you investigate whether someone is trustworthy, meaning you reduce risks.
+With employee screening, you investigate whether someone is trustworthy, meaning you reduce risks.
 You can also screen temporary workers.

 4. Avoid liability for payroll tax and turnover tax